jncmel/spike-analysis/README.md

 Contains the final templates and their spiketimes for different recordings which were used for the raster across trials and firing rates for differet templates.

 ## Scripts
-Custom python code used for plotting the raster across trials and firing rate of different clusters from the result files of different recordings
+Custom python code used for plotting the raster across trials and firing rate of different clusters from the result files of different recordings.
+The start time of the stimulus is needed for plotting the raster and firing rates for different conitions (Control, CNQX addition, etc..).

 ## Instructions
 - Spyking-Circus can be installed by conda.
 Detailed instructions can be found in the website.